 We may also want to send you relevant marketing information via email.
 Where we do this, we would first carry out a legitimate interest assessment, which would enable us to determine whether our plans are legitimate.
 If we went ahead, we would make it clear how we planned to use the data and we would give people an easy way to opt out of our marketing communications.

 We do endeavour to take all reasonable steps to protect your personal information.
-However, we cannot guarantee the security of any data that you disclose and we will not be responsible for any breach of security unless it is due to our negligence or wilful default.
+However, we cannot guarantee the security or accuracy of any data that you disclose, and we will not be responsible for any breach of security unless it is due to our negligence or wilful default.

 All members of staff have received training in data protection and information security.
 Any further training will be provided where there are any significant changes to the law or our procedures.
 Any new member of staff will receive compulsory data protection training.

-We hope the above is all clear, but we understand it’s all fairly legalistic so if you need any further information you can contact us by phoning 020 7856 0402, emailing firstname.lastname@example.org or writing to us at Prizeology Limited, 115 Mare Street, London E8 4RU.
+We hope the above is all clear, but we understand it’s all fairly legalistic so if you have any queries or concerns about our use of your personal information, you can contact our data protection manager (Sarah Burns), either by emailing email@example.com or calling 020 7856 0402.

 Some of our cookies are used to simply collect information about how visitors use our website.
 These types of cookies collect the information in an anonymous form.